intaro/pinba-bundle/README.md

 PinbaBundle
 ===========

-Symfony bundle for pinba timers sending with time of operations execution for Doctrine, Twig and Memcache
+Symfony bundle for pinba.
+Allows to send the pinba timers with time of execution for Doctrine, Twig and Memcache.